kristjank/ark-presentation-ots-2018/PITCHME.md

 +++
 ### @fa[osi] Open Source Software(OSS): Wave of the Future
-- Survey by <a href="http://www.infosysblogs.com/infosysdigital/2016/06/open_source_software_wave_of_future.html">Black Duck Software</a>
+- Survey by <a href="http://www.infosysblogs.com/infosysdigital/2016/06/open_source_software_wave_of_future.html">Black Duck Software [N: 1313]</a>
   - 78%  percent of enterprises run on open source
   - 65% companies are contributing to open source projects
-  - @fa[fa-git] is the overwhelming choice for versioning with 73%
+  - git is the overwhelming choice for versioning with 73%
-  -

-- Open source is the engine of innovation
+  - 90% Open source is the engine of innovation

 +++